Energiz3r/tanglebox-server/README.md

   "device": "cuda", // "cuda" | "cpu" | "cpu-ggml" | "mps"
-  "enableApi": true, // enables REST API "enableModelDebugOutput": false, "enableWebLogOutput": true,
+  "enableApi": true, // enables REST API "enableModelDebugOutput": false, "enableWebLogOutput": false,
-  "isApiTokensRequired": false, // requires a token, which is specified in tokens.txt.
-Any value is accepted "maintenanceMode": false, // won't load a model, good for testing endpoints "maxNewTokens": 512,
+  "isApiTokensRequired": false, // requires API users to have a token "maintenanceMode": false,
+  "maxNewTokens": 512,
-  "modelName": "D:/AI/models/vicuna-13b-v11", // see below
+  "modelName": "models/vicuna-13b-v11", // see below
   "numberOfGpus": 1,
   "port": 8080,
   "temperature": 0.7,
   "use8BitCompression": true, // applies to CUDA device only "useSsl": false, // enable SSL connections
-  "vRamGb": 13
-}
+  "vRamGb": 13 // how much VRAM you have / wish to allow }
 ```

-- For ggml models, the path should be to the **file**, eg `python main.py --model-path E:\models\ggml-vicuna-7b-1.1\ggml-vicuna-7b-1.1-q4_0.bin --cpu-ggml`
+- For ggml models, the `modelName` value should be the path to the **file**, eg `python main.py --model-path E:\models\ggml-vicuna-7b-1.1\ggml-vicuna-7b-1.1-q4_0.bin --cpu-ggml`

-- For everything else, the path should be to the **folder** containing the model.
+- For everything else, the value should be the path to the **folder** containing the model.

-Then open your browser and navigate to `localhost:8080`
+If the default settings.json needed modification, restart the process, then open your browser and navigate to `localhost:8080`

 ## Development